ourylydibin/Diabete_deployment_Heroku/README.md

 ## Further Improvements
 There are somethings to improve upon

 - CSS style is not in the CSS folder instead I have included the style in the html code.
-When I included the CSS in the CSS folder, it was not having effect on the application interface :cry:
+When I included the CSS in the CSS folder, it was not having effect on the application interface, I have faced this issue on many other projects :cry:
 - One can include a deep learning model in the model selection as one of the candidate.
 - The application can be modularized.
 ## Contact